 It may be difficult for you to trust medical professionals, especially if you have been mistreated or discriminated against in the past.
 It is okay if you have to try several primary care physicians before you find the right partner.

 When you’re ready to find a primary care physician, ask around.
 People in your family, at your job, in your school, in the community, and even on social media can share their experiences with you.
+You can connect to a primary care physician in your area using the Healthline FindCare tool.

 Consider the practicalities such as: